gullerya/just-test/docs/server-url-patterns.md

 ## `/aut`

-`aut` handler dedicated to serve an arbitrariy AUT (application under test) resources.
+`aut` handler is dedicated to serve an arbitrariy AUT (application under test) resources.

 As a rule of thumb, any code/resource that your tests need to fetch to be tested should be requested by this URL space.